 New Jersey Mining Company (NJMC) was incorporated in the State of Idaho on July 18, 1996.
-The Company is an established gold producer, with surface and underground mining operations at its 100-percent owned Golden Chest Mine and milling operations at its majority-owned New Jersey Mill.
+The Company is an established gold producer, with surface and underground mining operations at its 100-percent owned Golden Chest Mine and milling operations at its majority-owned New Jersey Mill and an expanded focus on identifying and exploring Critical Minerals (Rare Earth Minerals).
 Its business strategy is to grow its asset base and mineral production over time, relying primarily on its in-house skill sets to eventually become a mid-tier gold producer.
 The Company holds mineral properties in three historic mining districts of Idaho and Montana.
 Its portfolio of mineral properties includes:

-- The Golden Chest Mine, a producing gold mine located in the Murray Gold Belt (MGB) of North Idaho; - Advanced stage, pre-development surface and underground property, adjacent to the Golden Chest Mine; - A significant portfolio of early-stage exploration properties within the MGB, many of which include historic gold mines and known gold mineralization; - A significant portfolio of early-stage exploration properties in Central Idaho, primarily in the Elk City area, and; - The Butte Highlands Mine (50-percent interest), an advanced-stage project which has seen considerable development work, located south of the city of Butte, in Western Montana;
+- The Golden Chest Mine, a producing gold mine located in the Murray Gold Belt (MGB) of North Idaho; - Advanced stage, pre-development surface and underground property, adjacent to the Golden Chest Mine; - A significant portfolio of early-stage exploration properties within the MGB, many of which include historic gold mines and known gold mineralization; - USGS recognized Rare Earth Element Resource - o Diamond Creek third largest REE resource in the US - o Roberts Rare Earth one the highest grade REE properties in the US - A significant portfolio of early-stage exploration properties in Central Idaho, primarily in the Elk City area, and; - The Butte Highlands Mine (50-percent interest), an advanced-stage project which has seen considerable development work, located south of the city of Butte, in Western Montana;